 "How long do they last?"

-I waited until my cubicle neighbors left for their coffee break and called my gynecologist for an appointment.
-"I have a lump down there" I said as three people marched back into the office.
+I waited until my cubicle neighbors left for their coffee break and called my doctor for an appointment.
+"I have a lump" I said as three people marched back into the office.
 Fuck!
 Of all the days not to take the usual twenty minutes.

-A few hours later, I found myself in stirrups, wide open, dignity back in the waiting room.
+A few hours later, I found myself on a steel table.

 Doc grabbed her magnifying glass.

-"Oh I could see why you thought it was a Bartholin's gland cyst -- it's right near there.
+"Oh I could see why you thought it was a Bartholin's gland cyst -- it's right near it.
 But no, it's just a big pimple.
 An infected follicle gland.
 You're fine."